ClevelandOnRails/rubyonrailsbook/src/chapters/chapter_4.md

 Now, refresh.
 Looks better, doesn't it?

-Now, you'll notice that the article modification buttons/links look a little odd.
+Now, you'll notice that the article modification links look a little odd.

 ![What do they look like?](images/044.png)